cwilliams5/Midnight-Trilium-Dark-Mode/README.md

 # Midnight-Trilium-Dark-Mode
 A beautiful, material design inspired dark mode theme for Trilium.

+Supported Trilium version: 0.50.1.
-Initially built against Trilium 0.49.5.
-Early versions not tested.
+Unsupported: Initially developed against 0.49.5, versions greater then that may work but only latest supported.
+Early versions than 0.49.5 not tested.

 ## Features
 * Material Design Based